 Figure 2: Two dimensional colour plot showing the colour error of each 99 CES

 · Rf is calculated by using the following

 The second equation adjusts the scale such that negative values are NOT produced and the minimum of the scale is zero.

 To calculate Rg, the chromaticity diagram is divided into sixteen hue angles of 22.5°.
 The chromaticity coordinates of the colours within each bin is averaged for both the test source and the reference source..

 By joining the 16 averaged points, vertices of a polygon is formed for both the test source and the reference source.
 Figure 3 shows the two polygons.

 Figure 3: Colour gamut index is calculated by the relative area of the two polygons.
 The arrows represent the increase or decrease in chroma

-Figure below, shows a two dimensional colour rendition diagram with Rg on the y axis and Rf on the x axis.
+Figure 4, shows a two dimensional colour rendition diagram with Rg on the y axis and Rf on the x axis.
 Note that the maximum value of Rf is 100 whereas the maximum value of Rg is 140.
 This is because chroma of a test source could be smaller or bigger as compared to a reference source.